 This is the seventh post in a series exploring career paths in the golf industry.

 Golf is a game of precision, yet only a small percentage of today’s players take to the course with properly fitted equipment.
-According to Alan Flashner, Director of Career Services at Golf Academy of America in Orlando, clubs sold “off the rack” often lead to poor results.
+According to Alan Flashner, Director of the Career Development Department at Golf Academy of America in Orlando, clubs sold “off the rack” often lead to poor results.